marcus-crane/utf9k/content/questions/enterprise-software.md

 5. We just run this script continually until `Ctrl-C` is invoked.
 Over a average speed proxy, it takes about 45 seconds to download 100MB so there's no value personally in setting something like `sleep 5`

 Enjoy your window into frustration as you realise just how long waiting will take

+## How can I use my local certificate store with Firefox

+From time to time, I have troubles with Firefox since it seems to clash with a corporate proxy we use.

+Using the built-in certificate store rather than Firefox's own managed store seemed to "fix" this issue.

+To do this, you'll want to navigate to `about:config` and then toggle `security.enterprise_roots.enabled` to `true`.